 Are there any specific rules for starting an LLC in Minnesota?

 To start an LLC in Minnesota, you will need to assign a registered agent for Service of Process and file Articles of Incorporation with the Secretary of State.
-If submitted online, the filing fee is $155.00, while the mailing fee is $135.00.
+If submitted in person or online, the filing fee is $155.00, while the mailing fee is $135.00.